 How to Take Action on Your Goals: 12 Simple Steps

-Don’t naively believe that the importance of motivation is exaggerated.
-Without a spark of motivation to start your engine, don’t even dream about the journey yet—you are way ahead of yourself.
+Don’t underestimate the significance of motivation.
+Without that initial spark to ignite your engine, don’t even think about embarking on the journey yet – you’re getting ahead of yourself.

 3. Write Down Your Goals

-• Work out at the gym every weekend for 45 minutes
+• Engage in gym sessions every weekend for 45 minutes.

-• Take a brisk stroll around your neighborhood each morning
+• Take a brisk morning walk around your neighborhood daily.

-• Sign up and attend a weekly fitness or yoga class
+• Enroll in and participate in a fitness or yoga class every week.

 identify actionable steps